zbot473/Anti-Villager-Lag-Plus/README.md

 the core functionality of the plugin has remained untouched, the only difference is 2 new commands added

-**`/aavlp`** - blacklists the chunk the player is in to avlp, meaning villager mechanics in the given chunk will be 100% vanilla
+**`/aavlp`** - toggles the chunk the player is in to avlp, meaning villager mechanics in the given chunk will be 100% vanilla

 **`/vlp`** - checks if the chunk the player is in is blacklisted by /aavlp